basho-labs/terraform-riak/README.md

 ## Riak TS sample data & queries

-The Riak client config downloads a sample time series data file and includes example Python scripts to both load and query the data.
+The Riak client config downloads a sample time series data file (containing traffic data), and includes example Python scripts to both load and query the data.
 To run the examples, first SSH in to your client instance:

 ```bash
 $ ssh -i [PATH_TO_AWS_SSH_KEY] ubuntu@[CLIENT_IP]